edsu/diary/README.md

 ---

+## 1/19/2024

+Dear Diary,

+Today, I witnessed the *edar* proprietors in a frenzy over the impending *cyclone*.
+There was a palpable aura of *malice* in the air, as if the storm's fury had seeped into people's spirits.
+Not even the usually calm Mr. *Fussent* could maintain his composure; his face was etched with concern for his seaside emporium.
+Meanwhile, Mrs. *Gymp* managed to *angleworms* into her conversation, using them as metaphors for the twisting, unpredictable path of the tempest.
+It was quite a stretch, but her attempts at humor *placated* some of the townsfolk.
+As I *pinched* the bridge of my nose, grappling with the *expediency* of boarding up my own windows, I overheard the kids in the alleyways playing *Darkaynlay*, seemingly oblivious to the dangers ahead.
+Within the chaos, odd *swellings* of camaraderie emerged as neighbors banded together, a *dozen* or so pitching in at every house.

+Among this disorder, little *Jedaiah*, naughty as ever, *filched* an *apple* from Old Man *Kadir*'s cart.
+The sound of laughter broke through the tense air, a reminder that life's little moments persist even when faced with nature's wrath.
+Dear Diary, it's clear that community and resilience are our truest anchors in the storm.

+Sincerely,
+[Your Name]

 ## 1/17/2024

 Today's musings are accompanied by an almost palpable *listlessness*, a feeling as if I'm aboard a vessel navigating through the fog of my own mind, desperately trying not to succumb to the *vertiginous* sensation of internal *shipwrecks*.
 Thoughts *transfix* me with the *narrowness* of a fenced *pilk*, and emotions *geder* in corners of a *floore* *mush* with confusion. *Niemand* understands the whirlpool that *potently* whorls within, filled with *noise* enough to drown the most vociferous *balbilla*.